navicore/teams-notification-resource/README.md

 ## SETUP

+1. Open the Microsoft Teams UI.
-1. Create a connector using the Teams UI - open the "more options" menu of the channel you wish to post notifications to.
+2. Create a connector using the "more options" menu of the channel you wish to post notifications to.
     ![connector](images/connector.png)
-2. Select "Incoming Webhook" and save the resulting link after being prompted for details like the icon and name of the connector.
+3. Select "Incoming Webhook" and save the resulting link after being prompted for details like the icon and name of the connector.
     ![webhook](images/webhook.png)
-3. Use the webhook url from above in your pipeline `source` definition.
+4. Use the webhook url from above in your pipeline `source` definition.
 The example below creates an `alert` resource.
 Each point in the pipeline labeled `alert` is a Microsoft Teams Connector message.